xinyixinyijiang/CRF_GTExv8_KC/coloc_w_gtex/input_gwas/README.md

 # gwas_inputgen.py

-It generates the finemapped gwas (frpm dap-g) input to fastenloc, can be applied to any files with snpid, csid and pip columns.
+`./gwas_inputgen.py` generates the fine-mapped GWAS (frpm DAP-G) input to fastenloc, can be applied to any files with snpid, csid and pip columns.